zeinabsobhani/sliding-puzzle/README.md

 # sliding-puzzle

-This repo contains A^* , DFS and BFS solvers for the sliding puzzle challenge.
+This repo contains A* , DFS and BFS solvers for the sliding puzzle challenge.

 ## Prerequisites
 - numpy